nicholasferguson/Portable_SIMD/Readme.md

 	+ Built all code under Windows 10, with Visual Studio 2015, x64
 	  with gtest 1.7.0

-	  Current tests were for SIMD's AVX, SSE2 only.
+	  Current tests were for SIMD's AVX, AVX2, SSE2 only.
-	  Issues with AVX2.
-See issues to resolve, below.

 	  Path to gtest on your machine needs to be added to project file, before you can build.